helm/charts/incubator/oauth-proxy/README.md

 ### Configuration of htpasswd config file

 If you want to, in adition to oauth2, have some basic auth working, specify the `htpasswd` section.
+Basic auth works if you don't already have been authenticated with Oauth2, so the order is:

+ 1. Oauth2
+ 1. Basic Auth

 You can see an example of how to generate the contents of this file below.

 You will have to specify the `htpasswd-file` parameter pointing to the directory `/htpasswd/htpasswd` in the values.yaml: